KingBuck3/nfl_backtest/README.md

 historical data, such as passing defense stats, point spread and point totals predicted by sportsbooks, and fantasy points scored by players.

-The qb_model file has all of the functions I have built to wrangle and merge datasets.
+The qb_data file has all of the functions I have built to wrangle and merge datasets.
 After running the main() program, the output results in a .csv file indexed by each player for a given week.
 The .csv file includes the stats of the defense that the player is facing, the game pread game total, and the player's team total.